How to Avoid Feeling Buyer’s Remorse

 - Put money aside for at least 3 month’s mortgage payments as well as money for maintenance and closing costs.
 Even if you’re in love with your home, you may not feel so hot about this purchase if it causes you to go hundreds of thousands of dollars in debt

-- Compare rates from all your local lenders by getting a loan through our free mobile app (Android or Apple iOS); this helps ensure you get the best deal possible
+- Compare rates from all your local lenders by getting a loan through us; this helps ensure you get the best deal possible

 - Many things can be done on your own to save a little more money such as finding your own title insurance, shopping for a mortgage online, etc.